mweidner037/list-positions/README.md

 Static utilities include `Order.MIN_POSITION` and `Order.MAX_POSITION`.

+#### `Text`

+A list of characters, represented as an ordered map with Position keys.

+Text is functionally equivalent to `List<string>` with single-char values, but it uses strings internally and in bulk methods, instead of arrays of single chars.
+This reduces memory usage and the size of saved states.

 #### `Outline`

 An outline for a list of values.
 It represents an ordered map with Position keys, but unlike List, it only tracks which Positions are present - not their associated values.